-1. If I am very sick and not able to communicate my wishes for myself and I am certified by one physician who has personally examined me, to have a terminal condition or to be in a persistent vegetative state (I am unconscious) and am neither aware of my

-necessary to alleviate my pain.
+1. If I am very sick and not able to communicate my wishes for myself and I am certified by one physician who has personally examined me, to have a terminal condition or to be in a persistent vegetative state (I am unconscious) and am neither aware of my environment nor able to interact with others,) I direct that life-prolonging medical intervention that would serve solely to prolong the dying process or maintain me in a persistent vegetative state be withheld or withdrawn.
+I want to be allowed to die naturally and only be given medications or other medical procedures necessary to keep me comfortable.
+I want to receive as much medication as is necessary to alleviate my pain.

-2. Other directives:
+2. Other directives:\

-THIS MEDICAL POWER OF ATTO WITHDRAW INFORMED CONSEN ON MY INCAPACITY TO GIVE, WITHHOLD OR
+THIS MEDICAL POWER OF ATTORNEY SHALL BECOME EFFECTIVE ONLY UPON MY INCAPACITY TO GIVE, WITHHOLD OR WITHDRAW INFORMED CONSENT TO MY OWN MEDICAL CARE.

-Signature of the Principal

-marriage.
-I am not entitled to any or codicil thereto, or legally respo portion of the estate of the principal or to the ge and am not related to the principal by blood or ne best of my knowledge under any will of the principal al or other care.
-I am not the principal's attending cipal.
+I did not sign the principal's signature above.
+I am at least eighteen years of age and am not related to the principal by blood or marriage.
+I am not entitled to any portion of the estate of the principal or to the best of my knowledge under any will of the principal or codicil thereto, or legally responsible for the costs of the principal's medical or other care.
+I am not the principal's attending physician, nor am I the representative or successor representative of the principal.

 Witness DATE

 Witness DATE

 STATE OF COUNTY OF

-I, , a Notary Public of said Count nty, do certify that
+I, , a Notary Public of said County, do certify that

-as principal, and and , as witnesses,
+, as principa l, and

+a nd,

-whose names are signed to the w riting above bearing date on the day of , 20,have this day acknowledged the sam
+as witnesses, whose names are signed to the writing above bearing date on the day of, 20,have

-before me.
+this day acknowledged the same before me.

-Given under my hand this da ay of, 20 My commission ex xpires:
+Given under my hand this day of, 20 0 My commission expires:

-Signature of Notary Public